starcitizen-lug/lug-helper/README.md

 - `Reset Helper configs`
   - Delete the configs saved by the helper in *$XDG_CONFIG_HOME/starcitizen-lug/*

+- `Uninstall Star Citizen`
+  - Deletes the currently used Wine prefix and other installed files

 `About and Support`
 - Display information about the LUG Helper and links to our community